 How to Use Peppermint Oil for Pest Control

-Let’s take a look at a number of issues related to the main solutions of pest control and why peppermint oil is the new natural solution to repelling the staggering crawlies.
+Let’s take a look at a number of issues related to the key solutions to pest control and why peppermint oil is the new natural solution to repelling creeping crawlies.

 Problems with the main pest control methods

-Due to their effectiveness in rapidly destroying pests, chemical pest control solutions have proliferated over the years.
+Due to their efficacy in rapidly destroying pests, chemical pest control solutions have proliferated over the years.
 But in the following ways these compounds are extremely harmful to humans and other animals: